Post at Apr 23, 2021

-- Would you enjoy a distracted eye gaze and attention when sitting or lying next to eachother?
+- Would you enjoy distracted eyes and half-attention when sitting or lying next to your partner?

 - Isn’t it stealing your quality and valuable time together?

-- Isn’t memories about feeling the presence and breathing in the beauty of spectacular places than shooting selfies?
+- Isn’t creating memories more about feeling the essence of spectacular places and breathing in their beauty… rather than shooting selfies?

-- Isn’t smartphone becoming a nuance in family gathering and lovers den?
+- Isn’t the smartphone becoming a nuisance in family gatherings and lovers private time?